 - Press/pre-publication enquiries about personal/corporate affairs, including from NGOs/regulators/other public bodies

 - Blackmail and/or threats to release private/confidential information or threats to publish damaging allegations

 - Obtaining, defending and discharging emergency injunctions

-- Preventing and challenging publication of damaging stories or private information, in the media online or in a commercial context
+- Challenging the publication of damaging or private material, both in the media and in a more limited, private or commercial context